ephemeral-laboratories/usemy-name-site/common-excuses.md

 enter their name on one screen, and then reading their passport on the next screen.
 A much simpler and less error-prone way to implement the same thing would be to read the passport first.
-Then assume that what the passport says about the user’s name is accurate.
+Then assume that what the passport says about the user's name is accurate.
 It is, after all, a primary ID document.

 ## “Our users asked us to require both first name and last name!”